 Ricardo Eliecer Neftalí Reyes Basoalto had an interest in literature from a young age, but his father disapproved.
 When Basoalto began publishing his own poetry, he needed a byline that wouldn’t tip off his father, and chose Pablo Neruda in homage to the Czech poet Jan Neruda.
 Basoalto later adopted his pen name as his legal name.

 4. Stan Lee

 Stanley Martin Lieber got his start writing comic books, but hoped to one day graduate to more serious literary work and wanted to save his real name for that.
-He wrote the kids’ stuff under the pen name Stan Lee and eventually took it as his legal name after achieving worldwide recognition as a comic book writer.
+He wrote the comics stuff under the pen name Stan Lee, and eventually took it as his legal name after achieving worldwide recognition as a comic book writer.

 5. Ann Landers

 Ann Landers was the pseudonym for several women who wrote the "Ask Ann Landers" column over the years.
 The name was created by the column’s original author, Ruth Crowley, who adopted it because she was already writing a newspaper column about child care and didn’t want readers confusing the two.
 She borrowed the name from a friend of her family, Bill Landers, and made an effort to keep her real identity a secret.

 When François-Marie Arouet was imprisoned in the Bastille in the early 1700s, he wrote a play.
 To signify his breaking away from his past, especially his family, he signed the work with the alias Voltaire.
 The name, the Voltaire Foundation explains, was derived from “Arouet, the younger.”
 He took his family name and the initial letters of le jeune—“Arouet l(e) j(eune)”—and anagrammed them.
 If you’re left scratching your head, the foundation helpfully points out that I and j, and u and v, were typographically interchangeable in Voltaire’s day.